top of page

 South Carolina also needs to pass a strong Hate Crime Bill according to Kleckley.
 “Right now, violence against someone who has an alternate lifestyle, is of a different religion, and anyone who has a skin color or heritage that can label them as a minority can be physically attacked for those reasons and law enforcement would charge the perpetrator as they would anyone else.
 A Hate Crime Bill would allow for enhanced penalties if the reason for the attack is simply because the perpetrator hates the victim because they are different.”

-Kleckley also said that she is pro-abortion.
+Kleckley also said that she is pro-abortion rights.
 “I believe that what a woman does with her body is between her, her doctor, and her God.”
 She went on to say that she would support a referendum on abortion in South Carolina that would allow its citizens to vote on the abortion issue.
 “I don’t believe that what goes on with a woman’s body should be left to a bunch of men at the SC State House in Columbia.”

 She also is for the expansion of Medicaid.
 “I can’t believe that we haven’t accepted federal funds that are currently out there for expanding Medicaid.
 There are a lot of South Carolinians out there who must make choices between buying groceries, going to the doctor, or filling their prescriptions.
 Everyone has the right to health care no matter what their situation is.
 If the federal dollars are out there for and expansion of Medicaid, we need to be grabbing our fair share of these funds.”